santiment/academy/src/docs/sangraphs/metrics/average-token-age-consumed-in-days/index.md

 ---
-title: Average Token Age Consumed in Days
+title: Sangraphs - Average Token Age Consumed in Days
 author: Santiment Team
-# References
-#

 ---

 *For a more in-depth explanation of \'Average Token Age Consumed in